What are guarantees of origin?

 Every guarantee of origin for electricity must contain the following data:

-If you compare green electricity with a car, you could say that the guarantee of origin is the basic model and a green electricity label is the extra.
+If you compare renewable electricity with a car, you could say that the guarantee of origin is the basic model and a renewable electricity label is the extra.
 The HKN certifies that one megawatt hour of electricity comes from a renewable energy plant.
-The quality of the green electricity can then be assessed using information such as the generation rate and the location of the plant.
-There are green electricity labels for this purpose.
-As with other quality labels, there are more and less stringent labels for green electricity.
+The quality of the renewable electricity can then be assessed using information such as the generation rate and the location of the plant.
+There are renewable electricity labels for this purpose.
+As with other quality labels, there are more and less stringent labels for renewable electricity.
 However, they all have to fulfil certain criteria.

 In the case of renowned green electricity labels such as ‘Grüner Strom Label’, ‘OK Power’ or certain TÜV labels (such as TÜV Süd EE01 and EE02), the electricity must come entirely from renewable energy sources.
 In addition, the supplier must not have any involvement in fossil-fuelled power plants.
 Other criteria include a low age of the plants or the promotion of innovative projects for the energy transition or climate protection.
 A green electricity label therefore indicates that the electricity was produced from renewable energy sources and also proves what additional positive effects it has on the environment.

 Guarantees of origin are interesting for customers in many respects.
-First and foremost, green electricity certificates create transparency and security for consumers, as they guarantee that electricity suppliers are actually selling green electricity.
+First and foremost, green electricity certificates create transparency and security for consumers, as they guarantee that electricity suppliers are actually selling renewable electricity.